Let us know who you are to generate an accurate course search

 Full-time courses and apprenticeships to achieve your career or university goals

 Part-time courses, Higher Education and apprenticeships to enhance your career

 Apprenticeships and sector-focused courses to develop the skills of your workforce

 There are start dates for this apprenticeship throughout the year.
-Please apply and our apprenticeship team will be in contact with you to discuss.Apply now
+Please apply and our apprenticeship team will be in contact with you to discuss.

-As an apprentice you can expect to undertake work based learning with an employer and to be paid a wage.
+As an apprentice, you can expect to undertake work-based learning with an employer and be paid a wage.

 To start an apprenticeship you will need an employer who is willing to take you on as an apprentice.
 If you already have an employer please contact us.
-If not don't worry you can see our current apprenticeship vacancies which is regularly updated.
+If you don't have an employer already, view our current apprenticeship vacancies.

-You will be required to attend an interview at the College prior to enrolling onto an apprenticeship.
+You will be required to attend a College interview prior to enrolling onto an apprenticeship.

 Successful completion of this apprenticeship could help you progress into a range of electrical installation and maintenance roles.
 By the end of the apprenticeship you will have satisfied the requirements for registration as Eng Tech by the Engineering Council.

 Each apprenticeship must include 20% off-the-job training, which amounts to 20% of the apprentice’s contracted employment hours across the whole apprenticeship.
 Off-the-job training is any learning undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
 Examples of this would be shadowing colleagues, attending supplier meetings, taking external courses, Toolbox talks etc.